joinmarket-webui/jamdocs/docs/philosophy/00-motivation.md

 to answer the "how" you should also understand the "why" --- why was it created, and what is the problem in the first place?

-To answer that, we will have to talk about privacy and financial privacy in general, and bitcoin privacy in particular:
+To answer that properly, we will have to talk about privacy and financial privacy in general, and bitcoin privacy in particular:

 - Why care about privacy?
 - Why use Jam?